Ecology Surveys

 Ecology Survey and Report

-After all further stages are completed, the ecological surveyor can create an ecology report.
 The developer can then use it to demonstrate to the planning officer that the project team has made positive steps to guarantee the continued safety of present protected species and ecological value, enabling them to realistically obtain planning permission from the local authority.

 Ecology Surveys in the West Midlands